-The pre-professional Bachelor of Architecture Degree traditionally takes place over the course of four years.
+The pre-professional Bachelor of Science in Architecture Degree traditionally takes place over the course of four years.
 Below is an overview of major goals and milestones by year.

 Year 1: Students spend their first year developing an understanding of how designers make decisions and how architecture and landscape architecture determine the built environment via lectures, assigned readings and design-related projects.
 At the end of year one, students are selected, based on their GPA and performance in first-year environmental design courses, for admittance to year two of the program.

-Year 2: Year two marks the beginning of intense architectural design studio work that lays the foundation for successfully completing a B.Arch.
+Year 2: Year two marks the beginning of intense architectural design studio work that lays the foundation for successfully completing a Bachelor of Science in Architecture.
 All classroom learning gets directly applied in the studio through individual and group projects.
 Students must buy a laptop by spring semester of their second year.

 Year 4: Students develop their Bachelor degree's capstone project and may begin graduate-level coursework during the fourth year.
 Architectural knowledge, ability, and self-reliance reach their peak as students approach graduation.